kara-o/DateNight-frontend/README.md

-# DateNight - front end
+# DateNight - Front End

 DateNight is a single-page web-based application designed for couples/partners who need some sponteaneity when it comes to going out to eat.

-The app is designed to have both user and admin interfaces.
+This is my final project completed during Module Five at Flatiron School.
+It is a single page web application built with a ReactJS front end and a [Rails API backend](https://github.com/kara-o/DateNight-backend).
+The app is designed with separate user and admin interfaces.

 ## Built With